Select Page

 We are proud that the world is again beginning to notice that we are onto something:

-• Last fall, we scored 5 out of 5 on the Campus Pride Index, becoming the most affirming private college in Ohio.
+• Last year, we scored 4.5 out of 5 on the Campus Pride Index, becoming the most affirming private college in Ohio.
 Inclusion matters in our community.

-• This year, we achieved the status of a Federal Work College, becoming the eleventh in the nation and the first in Ohio.
+• Last year, we achieved the status of a Federal Work College, becoming the tenth in the nation and the first in Ohio.
 Meaningful work is embedded in all that we do.

 • Now, we are becoming a destination for the surrounding community with our unique “campus learning hubs” where we put learning in action: a sustainable microfarm, community theater and gallery, literary review, holistic wellness center, student-driven campus shop, and a justice center named after one of our most beloved alumni, the Coretta Scott King Center for Cultural and Intellectual Freedom.